NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

 Now we need to attach the defined filesystem to our cluster.
-Go back to our the NOAA PW website (https://noaa.parallel.works), and click *Cluster* as shown in :numref:`Figure %s <select-cluster>` below, then select the cluster you made (e.g., ``AWS EPIC Wei CentOS example`` cluster, as show in the red box below).
+Go back to our the NOAA PW website (https://noaa.parallel.works), and click *Cluster* as shown in :numref:`Figure %s <select-cluster>` below, then select the cluster you made (e.g., ``AWS EPIC Wei CentOS example`` cluster, as shown in the red box below).

-Note, one can remove/delete this cluster if no longer needed by clicking the trash-can shown in the red-circle at right.
+Note, one can remove/delete this cluster if no longer needed by clicking the trash can shown in the red circle at right.

 .. _select-cluster: